Newspaper Page Text

 World Reporter, were four of the

-outstonding visitors present.
-Scve
+outstanding visitors present.
+Seve

 ral students attended the meeting

-for the educational value,
+for the educational value.

 A special campaign now in pro